AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

 ##### <a name="editwagon"></a> 3.
 Edit a wagon:

 *  You can edit a wagon by clicking on the _Wagon_ name in the _My Analyses_ page.
 There are different tabs: Wagon settings, Configuration, Test Statistics.
-*  By clicking on the top-left corner, you will be redirected to a read-only view of the wagon, that can be shared with colleagues and support.
+*  <a name="view-wagon">By clicking on the top-left corner, you will be redirected to a read-only view of the wagon, that can be shared with colleagues and support.
 The top right corner history symbol leads to the [_Wagon **History**_](#wagonhistory) page, which will display the state evolution of the wagon.

  <div align="center">
 <img src="../images/wagonShortcuts.png" width="80%">